genesiscommunitysuccess/docs/docs/05_operations/09_release-notes/08_Version-2022.1.md

 - foundation-entity-management - Basic functionality for generating CRUD based on metadata coming from the server

-preconfigured screen of user and profile management.
+- Preconfigured screen of user and profile management.
 This is an evolution of the previous user-management, based on feedback from projects currently using user management, and to accommodate requirements from new projects.

 #### auth-preferences configuration moved to GPAL